AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/system-settings/user-settings.md

 1-44 frames per second *(default 40)*.
 You can reduce this if processing of a complex show is slowing down the console.

+---

+## Display

+### External Display
+Sets whether the external display is enabled or disabled.

+### External Screen Workspace Shortcuts
+When turned on, each screen has its own Workspace Shortcut buttons (shown down the side of the screen on external screens).
+This allows you to recall different window layouts separately on each screen rather than changing all screens.

 ### Lock Screen Background
 Sets a picture to be displayed when the console is locked.

+-  These options can also be set from **System** menu, in the Display Setup option.

 ---